In 2016 a survey by the Nationwide Building Society showed that converting a loft can increase the property’s value by up to 20%.

 What is the Difference Between Planning Permission and Building Regulations?

-Planning permission covers how the work will look externally and how it affects the property and any neighbouring dwellings.
+Planning permission typically covers how the work will look externally and how it affects the property and any neighbouring dwellings.

 Building regulations cover things like fire regulations, safety, ventilation, electrics and plumbing etc.